Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Construction of the kinetic scheme for the PFS model

 In order to take into account the neighboring cells by means of a natural interpretation of the microscopic features of the system, we formulate a peculiar discretisation for the fluxes in \eqref{cindiscret}, computed by the following upwinded formulas:

-The term $\Delta\phi^n_{i\pm 1/2}$ in \eqref{MicroscopicInterfaceFluxes} is the upwinded source term \eqref{PFSSourceTermPhi}.
-It also plays the role of the potential barrier: the term $\xi^2\pm 2g\Delta \phi^n_{i+1/2}$ is the jump condition for a particle with a kinetic speed $\xi$ which is necessary to \begin{itemize} \item be reflected: this means that the particle has not enough kinetic energy $\xi^2/2$ to overpass the potential barrier (reflection term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a positive speed (positive transmission term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a negative speed (negative transmission term in \eqref{MicroscopicInterfaceFluxes}). \end{itemize} Taking an approximation of the non-conservative product $\phi$ defined by Equation \eqref{DefinitionOfNonConservativeProductPhi}, the potential barrier $\Delta \phi^n_{i+ 1/2}$ has the following expression:
+The term $\phi^n_{i\pm 1/2}$ in \eqref{MicroscopicInterfaceFluxes} is the upwinded source term \eqref{PFSSourceTermPhi}.
+It also plays the role of the potential barrier: the term $|\xi|^2\pm 2g \phi^n_{i+1/2}$ is the jump condition for a particle with a kinetic speed $\xi$ which is necessary to \begin{itemize} \item be reflected: this means that the particle has not enough kinetic energy $|\xi|^2/2$ to overpass the potential barrier (reflection term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a positive speed (positive transmission term in \eqref{MicroscopicInterfaceFluxes}), \item overpass the potential barrier with a negative speed (negative transmission term in \eqref{MicroscopicInterfaceFluxes}). \end{itemize} Having in mind the so-called non conservative products defined by Dal Maso, Murat and Lefloch \cite{DLM95}, and recalling that the dynamic topography is defined on the cell $m_{i}$ as $\ds \boldsymbol{Z}_{i}(t,x) = \left(Z(x)+\int_{x_{i-1/2}}^{x}K\big(s,A,E\big) u\abs{u}\,ds\right)$, we choose a midpoint approximation of the source term $\phi$ defined by Equation \eqref{PFSSourceTermPhi} at the interface $x_{i}$.\\ The same ``trick'' is used to take into account the pressure source term involving $I_{2}(x,S_{w})$ that is :